iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.5/report.md

 > So secure it doesn't do anything<br> :date: __2021-05-03 17:38:46__

 > Useless - can't focus on ID barcode<br> :date: __2021-05-02 17:20:41__

-> This is with a doubt the worst government idea ever!!
-Most states can process licenses day of.
-Well republican lead states.
-The technology exists to provide IDs day off.
-Stop being lazy and do your job<br> :date: __2021-04-30 22:09:04__

-> Cumbersome at best<br> :date: __2021-04-29 17:27:38__

-> Won't scan my ID can't use this<br> :date: __2021-04-29 14:41:15__

-> Piece of garbage app.
-Keeps requiring you to scan the barcode on the back of your drivers license.
-Even following the directions and setting the phone and card on level stationary surfaces and lining them up to eliminate hand shake it won't scan.<br> :date: __2021-04-28 20:01:08__